-Through collaboration, sewer renewal and bridge rehabilitation occured simultaneously in 2021 and road renewal will take place in 2022.
+Through collaboration, sewer renewal and bridge rehabilitation occurred simultaneously in 2021 and road renewal will take place in 2022.
 By combining these significant and complex projects, the City realizes substantial cost benefits and efficiencies, as well as the overall duration is reduced.